chaitanya-m5/CC-Experiment-01-Hypervisor-Analysis/README.md

 * Direct access to hardware resources
 * Virtual machine management
-* Efficient resource allocation
+* Resource allocation and monitoring
 * Web-based administration
 * Support for server and data-center virtualization

-### Type-2 Hypervisor – VMware Workstation
+### 2.2 Type-2 Hypervisor – VMware Workstation

 VMware Workstation is a **Type-2 hosted hypervisor** that runs on top of a host operating system.